carpentries-incubator/pangenomics/_episodes/06-get_homologues.md

 ## Clustering protein families with GET_HOMOLOGUES

-For this lesson, we will cluster all of our genomes with one of the algorithms of GET_HOMOLOGUES, but the we will use PPanGGOLiN to analyze the pangenome, instead of the GET_HOMOLOGUES tools designed for pangenomics.
+For this lesson, we will cluster all of our genomes with one of the algorithms of GET_HOMOLOGUES, but then, we will use PPanGGOLiN to analyze the pangenome, instead of the GET_HOMOLOGUES tools designed for pangenomics.
 Before starting to use GET_HOMOLOGUES, we need to activate the `Pangenomics_Global` environment.

 ~~~